rayanweragala/QuickShare/README.md

 - **Progressive Web App**: Installable with offline support via service workers
 - **Multi-Recipient Broadcast**: Share files or sessions with multiple devices at once

+**Future Plans**: File scanning for malware and viruses is a high-priority feature slated for the next major release.
 ## Architecture

 QuickShare uses a hybrid architecture combining client-side WebRTC for file transfers with a lightweight Spring Boot backend for signaling: